iwona-pekala/a11y-bug-fixes/html/button/how-to-break-button.md

 Any `<button>` with onclick event, can be activated with Enter and Space as well.
 Custom keyboard events for Enter/Space shouldn't be added.
 The outcome might be following:
 - The button's action might be performed twice.
 - The button might be impossible to activate with screen readers on.
-- The button's action might be performed for any key (Example: The Tab key may activate the button)
+- The button's action might be performed for any key.
+Example: The Tab key may activate the button

 **✖ Do NOT do this**
 ```